silentdiverchris/Archivist/README.md

 ## Archiving source directories

-The second part of the process is to take the list of directories in the GlobalSourceDirectories and SourceDirectories configuration and recursively zip each into a single output file in a nominated directory, known as the primary atchive directory (specified in the configuration as PrimaryArchiveDirectoryName.
+The second part of the process is to take the list of directories in the GlobalSourceDirectories and SourceDirectories configuration and recursively zip each into a single output file in a nominated directory, known as the primary archive directory,  specified in the configuration as PrimaryArchiveDirectoryName.

 This uses the 'ZipFile.CreateFromDirectory' interface in Microsoft's Sytem.IO.Compression library, see https://docs.microsoft.com/en-us/dotnet/api/system.io.compression?view=net-5.0 for details.